Lee Morrison

-Lee Glen Morrison (born 6 March 1932 in Vidora, Saskatchewan) is a Canadian politician, formerly a member of the House of Commons of Canada from 1993 to 2000.
+Lee Glen Morrison (6 March 1932 – 15 March 2026) was a Canadian politician.
+He was a member of the House of Commons of Canada from 1993 to 2000.

+Life and career

-He was first elected at the Swift Current—Maple Creek—Assiniboia electoral district in the 1993 federal election.
-After realignment of riding boundaries, he was re-elected at the Cypress Hills—Grasslands electoral district in the 1997 federal election.
+Morrison was born in Vidora, Saskatchewan, on 6 March 1932.
+He was first elected in the Swift Current—Maple Creek—Assiniboia electoral district in the 1993 federal election.
+After realignment of riding boundaries, he was re-elected in the Cypress Hills—Grasslands electoral district in the 1997 federal election.
 Morrison was a member of the Reform party, later renamed the Canadian Alliance.
 After serving in the 35th and 36th Canadian Parliaments, he did not seek a third term of office, leaving federal politics as of the 2000 federal election.

+Morrison died in Calgary on 15 March 2026, at the age of 94.